-The power estimates given in the table above are based on the experience gained in the development of the GBT spectrometer.
+The power estimates given in Table 10.4 above are based on the experience gained in the development of the GBT spectrometer.
 The biggest unknown at this time is the dissipation to be expected in the custom correlator chip, 12,800 of which will be required in the system.
 The GBT correlator chip dissipates about 5 watts with a clock rate of 125 MHz.
-Such a high chip dissipation in the MMA correlator would mean both high system power requirements and lower reliability because of the difficulty in removing the heat from the system at the high altitude site.
+Such a high chip